AAFC-Bioinfo-AAC/pork-vision/README.md

 2. Create the environment using the provided environment file:

     ```
-    conda env create -f config/environment_1.2.key.yml
+    conda env create -f config/environment.yml
     ```

-Also provided is a conda environment with all pinned versions of packages used at the time of testing.
+Also provided is a conda environment with all pinned versions of key packages used at the time of testing.

 3. Activate the environment